⚠️ Mistakes to Avoid

 Build It Right the First Time

 Now you know what not to do.
-For the complete guide to what you should do, including layout options, style coordination, sizing charts, and step by step hanging instructions, read our complete pet gallery wall guide.
+For the complete guide to what you should do — including layout options, style coordination, sizing charts, and step-by-step hanging instructions — read our complete pet gallery wall guide.

 And if you need portraits to fill that gallery wall, PawFav lets you create coordinated sets in matching styles, preview them all before printing, and build your collection at a fraction of the cost of commissioning individual pieces.